2.142.2 Service Catalog Management Process and Procedures

 • Works closely with Service Owners to ensure all the information within the Service Catalog is accurate and up to date

-• Responsible for monitoring the effectiveness of the Service Catalog and make recommendations for improvement
+• Responsible for monitoring the effectiveness of the Service Catalog and making improvement recommendations

 • Defines the use and location of Service Catalog items